Anthony Cerulli

 2021, “Manuscriptistan 18.”
 In Sosio-ekologi kelapa laut by Firuza Begham Binti Mustafa.
 Kuala Lumpur: Dewan Bahasa dan Pustaka.

 2020, “Manuscriptistan.”
-Chazen Museum of Art, Faculty 2020 Exhibition, University of Wisconsin–Madison, Madison, WI (group exhibit: Jan–Aug, 4 pieces).
+Chazen Museum of Art, Faculty 2020 Exhibition, Madison, WI (group exhibit: Jan–Aug, 4 pieces).

 COURSES & SEMINARS